shuhaowu/riakkit/README.md

 Installation
 ============

-setup.py is not yet available...
-Maybe down the road.. but just drop riakkit/ into your project and run with it..

 Requires the **LATEST** version of python-riak from https://github.com/basho/riak-python-client ..
 It seems that Basho is not very quick on releasing the newest and greatest feature in their tags...